First Timers Guide

 We are open almost every day in any sort of winter weather including snow, rain, and cold.
 Mount Pakenham has the best grooming and snowmaking in the area which helps keep our snow and ski conditions safe in all weather.
 We make snow on every run in December and groom all runs every night.
 Even if you don't have snow in your backyard, we will have snow at Mount Pakenham from December until the end of March.

 *RAIN - Although in general skiing in the rain doesn't appeal to many, the conditions are usually very soft and forgiving and the hill is quiet.
 It is also a great time to learn to snowboard.
+We have free rain ponchos.

 *FREEZING RAIN - Our great grooming breaks up the ice creating a soft enough surface for people to dig in their edges and poles.
 You will be surprised how good the skiing can be after our grooming equipment has been out on the mountain.